Azure/AI-in-a-Box/edge-ai/customvision-edge-in-a-box/readme.md

 * Prepare your Linux virtual machine or physical device for [IoT Edge](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-symmetric)

 ## Deployment Flow
+(Leverage the following article for reference as you deploy the solution: [How to deploy your AI model on Edge devices with Azure](https://towardsdatascience.com/how-to-deploy-your-ai-model-on-edge-devices-8c38a9519c58))

 **Step 1.** Clone the [AI-in-a-Box repository](https://github.com/Azure/AI-in-a-Box)